khaosorchestrator/gedrive/README.md

 **The origins and redirect path port, must not be the same as your local server port!!!**

-The app will start running at <http://localhost:8080>
+The app will start running at <http://localhost:8080><br>
+The Swagger UI is running at: <http://localhost:8080/swagger-ui/index.html>

 ### Explore REST APIs